slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Nearly every man who develops an idea works it up to the point where it looks impossible, and then he gets discouraged.
 That’s not the place to become discouraged."
 -- Thomas Edison*

+> *"If you have an apple and I have an apple and we exchange apples then you and I will still each have one apple.
+But if you have an idea and I have an idea and we exchange these ideas, then each of us will have two ideas."
+-- George Bernard Shaw*

 ### How to judge ideas?

 Ask peers.
 Managers will regret more a false positive than a false negative.